Naomi Brooks: Career

 In 1955, Brooks began her teaching career at Charles Houston Elementary School.
 She later taught at Cora Kelly Elementary School, Lynbrook Elementary School, Philadelphia Naval Yard, the U.S. Army Education Center in Alaska, and Central State University.
 Brooks and her family moved frequently because of her husband's military service.
 Throughout her adult life, Brooks held leadership roles with the Girl Scouts, United Way, and American Red Cross.
 When her husband was stationed in Fort Hood, Texas, Brooks helped support and nurture over 500 military spouses in the Officers' Wives club and Non-Commissioned Officers' Wives group.

 When her husband, Leo A. Brooks Sr. retired as a Major general and was hired as the managing director for the City of Philadelphia, Brooks was the executive director of the Coles House organization serving young women around the world.

 Personal life and family

 In 1955, Brooks married her college sweetheart, Leo A. Brooks.
 Together, they had three children, including Leo A. Brooks Jr., Vincent K. Brooks, and Marquita Brooks.

-She was a member of the International Literacy Association, American Association of University Women, the Kappa Delta Phi sorority, and a lifelong member of the Alfred Street Baptist Church.
+She was a member of the International Literacy Association, American Association of University Women, the Kappa Delta Pi sorority, and a lifelong member of the Alfred Street Baptist Church.